moehriegitt/hob3l/doc/scadformat.md

   * If `d1` is specified, `r1` will be set to `d1`/2.
   * If `d2` is specified, `r2` will be set to `d2`/2.

-The cylinder's circular shape in the planes parallel to the XY plane is realised by a polygon.
+The cylinder's circular shape in the XY plane is realised as a polygon.
 The number of vertices in this polygon is set by the `$fn` parameter.
 If `$fn` is smaller than 3, then `$fn` will be assumed to be a large value instead.
 One of the vertices of the polygon shape is at y=0 in the positive x axis.

 ### difference